leshow/blog/content/post/impl_proto_tokio.md

 ## Conclusion

-I started this tokio adventure feeling very much like I was in over my head.
-However the more time I spent interacting with the various bits of the ecosystem the more I realized the parts that seemed obscure and magic were very much non-magical.
-The Future and Stream traits, along with the tokio ecosystem built on top of it are very well thought out and while difficult initially, are pretty damn cool and not so bad after you spend some time with them.
-I also noticed that after I got past a certain point in my understanding of how everything fit together I was making orders of magnitude more progress than when I started.
+When I started this tokio adventure and felt very much like I was in over my head.
+However, the more time I spent interacting with the various bits of the ecosystem the more I realized the parts that seemed obscure and magic were very much non-magical.
+The `Future` and `Stream` traits, along with the tokio and `AsyncRead`/`AsyncWrite` and the ecosystem built on top of that feel well thought out and logical; though not without initial difficulty.
+I also noticed that after I got past a certain point in my understanding of how everything fit together I was making orders of magnitude more progress than when I started, and more importantly I was having fun again.

 I'm not quite done building this library and polishing things off, I will write a part 2 after everything is completed.
 I am by no means a tokio expert so if anyone catches any errors or has some tips, I'd love to hear the feedback.
 One thing I'm still a bit uncertain about is threading errors through the various futures.
 I hope this was helpful to someone.
 'Till next time